umputun/remark42/site/src/docs/getting-started/installation/index.md

 After that widget will be rendered inside this node.

+For more information about frontend configuration please [learn about other parameters here](https://remark42.com/docs/configuration/frontend/)
-If you want to set this up on a Single Page App, see the [appropriate doc page](https://remark42.com/docs/configuration/frontend/).
+If you want to set this up on a Single Page App, see the [appropriate doc page](https://remark42.com/docs/configuration/frontend/spa/).

 #### Quick installation test